vsheg/intermediate-ml/2c-quantile/index.typ

 CD4 cell counts than healthy individuals, and the lower the CD4 cell count, the more pronounced its negative contribution (@fig-aids-cd4-cell-count) to survival time $y$.

-= Practical considerations

-== Targets
-Median is sometimes more interpretable and a better measure of centrality than the mean, particularly for skewed or multimodal data:

-- Median salary or house price characterizes the central tendency of a distribution better than the mean, which can be skewed by extreme values.

-== Parameters

-- Coefficients $beta$ in linear quantile regression are noisier than in OLS and depend on quantile $q$, making them harder to interpret.
-The Gauss-Markov theorem ensuring convergence and variance in OLS does not apply to quantile regression.

-- Exact values of $beta$ in OLS are interpretable, but in quantile regression, they are generally not.
-  In simple cases, they can be close to OLS coefficients and interpretable.
-However, when quantile regression is applied to transformed data (e.g., $log(y)$), coefficients remain invariant, but their contribution to $y' = log(y)$ becomes less obvious.
-For skewed data where OLS fails, quantile regression coefficients differ significantly from OLS but may still be interpretable.

-== Computational complexity
-Quantile regression lacks a universal analytical solution and is typically solved numerically.
-The quantile loss function from @eq-check-loss combines two linear functions separated at $epsilon = 0$.
-Residuals can be decomposed into positive and negative parts:

-$
-  epsilon = epsilon^+ - epsilon^-, quad "where" quad cases(epsilon^+ := max {0, epsilon}, epsilon^- := -min{0, epsilon}),
-$

-Using this decomposition, the quantile loss can be expressed as:

-$
-  cal(L)_q (epsilon) = q dot epsilon^+ + (1-q) dot epsilon^-.
-$

-This formulation leads to a constrained linear programming problem [@Koenker2018handbook, p.282]:

-$
-  & 1 / ell sum_(i=1)^ell {q dot epsilon_i^+ + (1-q) dot epsilon_i^-} -> min_(bold(epsilon)^+, bold(epsilon)^-) \
-  "s.t." quad & y_i - hat(y)_i = epsilon_i^+ - epsilon_i^-, quad i = 1..ell, \
-  & epsilon_i^+ >= 0, quad epsilon_i^- >= 0, quad i = 1..ell.
-$

-Solving this optimization problem is computationally more intensive than OLS's closed-form solution, particularly for large datasets or when estimating multiple quantiles simultaneously.

-== Extreme quantiles
-Estimates for extreme quantiles (e.g., $q = 0.01$ or $q = 0.99$) are often less reliable due to sparse data in distribution tails, resulting in higher variance as shown in the parameter convergence section.

-== Complete picture of conditional distributions Quantile regression allows modeling multiple quantiles, providing a comprehensive view of how predictors affect the entire conditional distribution of the response, not just its center.
-This reveals heterogeneous effects that OLS cannot capture.

 = Goodness-of-fit

 == Bad metrics